mace04/ESP32-TemperatureMonitor/README.md

 An IoT temperature and pressure monitoring system built on the ESP32 microcontroller using PlatformIO.
 This project integrates a BMP180 sensor for environmental readings, hosts a local MQTT broker, provides a web-based dashboard with real-time gauges, and supports over-the-air (OTA) updates for firmware and filesystem.

+## Project Summary

+The ESP32 Temperature Monitor is a comprehensive IoT solution for environmental sensing and data visualization.
+It automatically detects and interfaces with BMP180 or BME280 sensors to collect temperature, pressure, and humidity data.
+The device establishes WiFi connectivity for remote access, hosts its own MQTT broker for local data publishing, and serves a responsive web dashboard featuring real-time animated gauges.
+Real-time updates are delivered via Server-Sent Events (SSE), ensuring live data visualization without page refreshes.
+The system supports over-the-air (OTA) updates for both firmware and filesystem, enabling seamless remote maintenance.
+All web assets and configurations are stored in the ESP32's SPIFFS flash filesystem, making it a self-contained, standalone monitoring solution.

 ## Table of Contents
 - [Features](#features)
 - [Hardware Requirements](#hardware-requirements)